-7.5.3 Calibration Score

-kCalScore (frame ID 18_d)
+7.3.18 kCalScore (frame ID 18_d)

-The calibration score is automatically sent upon taking the final calibration point.
-The payload is defined below, and the various payload components are discussed after this.
+The calibration score is automatically calculated and sent after taking the final calibration point, although it may take >1 minute for the score to be calculated.
+The payload is defined below, and the payload components are discussed after this.

-Payload

-MagCalScore Bytes 5-8 AccelCalScore DistError TiltError TiltRange Float32 Float32 Float32 Float32 Float32 Float32
+Payload MagCalScore Reserved AccelCalScore DistError TiltError TiltRange Float32 Float32 Float32 Float32 Float32 Float32